albertattard/java-boot-camp/03 - Classes, Methods and Control Flow.md

 $ vi hello
 ```

-The script file name dose not need to match the class name.
+The script file name does not need to match the class name.

 ```jshelllanguage
 #!/usr/bin/java --source 11